 TAYLOR, James Nichols.
 1223.
 Private.
 Commissioned Second Lieutenant Royal Garrison Artillery 24/08/1917.
 Lieutenant Lincolnshire Yeomanry

 TAYLOR, Percy C. 1805.
 Lance Corporal.
 Died 13/12/1916 aged 25.
 Son of Charles and Harriet Taylor, of "Windyridge," Westley, Bury St. Edmund's.
 Native of King's Lynn.
 Buried in St. Sever Cemetery Extension Rouen, France.

 THOMAS, Francis H. 1065.
 Acting Corporal.
 Commissioned Royal Fusiliers 29/01/1918.

 TRINGHAM, Henry Vincent.
 1394.
 Serjeant, Lieutenant King's Own Royal Lancaster Regiment.
 Born in Ceylon 17/02/1984 the son of a well known tea planter.
 Landed in France Aug 1915 as a Serjeant in the 2KEH.
 Commissioned King's Own Royal Lancaster Regiment 31/07/1917.
-He was Mentioned in Sir Douglas Haig's Dispatches of 8th of November 1918 and relinquished his commission in March 1920.
+He was Mentioned in Despatches by Sir Douglas Haig's on the 8th of November 1918 and relinquished his commission in March 1920.
 Returned to Ceylon Jan 1920.
 Victory Medal in an Australian private collection in 2016.